awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

    + UserData
    + AWS Systems Manager \(Systems Manager\)

-For more information about Windows plug\-ins, see [Configuring a Windows instance using the EC2Config service](ec2config-service.md)\.
+For more information about Windows plug\-ins, see [Configure a Windows instance using the EC2Config service](ec2config-service.md)\.

 #### Run Sysprep with the EC2Config service<a name="sysprep-gui-procedure"></a>